Arioch3d/DA_Capstone/README.md

 ---

+## Technologies UsedD:

+Languages & Core Libraries:
+Python – primary language for data analysis and project development Pandas – for data cleaning, transformation, and analysis

+Visualization Tools:
+Matplotlib – for basic charts and static visualizations Plotly – for interactive graphs and visual exploration

+Data Storage & Querying:
+SQLite – for lightweight, file-based data storage and SQL querying

+Development Environment:
+Jupyter Notebook – for exploratory data analysis and documenting workflows VS Code – for script development and file management

+Version Control & Documentation:
+Git & GitHub – for version control and project sharing Markdown – for notes, documentation, and explanations

+---

 ## Example Usage

 - To see the gender distribution for DC Comics heroes, run the cell with `hero_gender_distribution()` and enter `DC Comics` when prompted.